Fabiofdez/Word-Filter/README.md

 file contains one sentence per line.
 If no files are specified, a dfault.txt file could be defined with a list of sentences to be parsed and used instead.

-WOrd Filter will provide 2 lists of words, the first being the most frequently-occurring words contianing the given substring, and the second a randomly selected list of such words.
-If th --print-sample flag is specified, there will also be corresponding paragraphs compiled from sentences containing the words in the afrementioned lists, though if a word is nt found in the sentence files it will not appear in the paragraphs.
+Word Filter will provide 2 lists of words, the first being the most frequently-occurring words containing the given substring, and the second a randomly selected list of such words.
+If the --print-sample (-p) flag is specified, there will also be corresponding paragraphs compiled from sentences containing the words in the afrementioned lists, though if a word is nt found in the sentence files it will not appear in the paragraphs.
-The paragraphs mainly serve to provide an artificial context for the words, though the sentences may and likely will be on conpletely unrelated subjects (hence artificial context).
+The paragraphs mainly serve to provide an artificial context for the words, though the sentences may and in all likelyhood will be on completely unrelated subjects (hence artificial context).

 To get started, clone this repository and make sure to have python3 and/or a python environment active. to run the script, use the command: